z-helena/Express-API/README.md

 # Express-API

 For each task:
-GET data from http:// localhost:3000 / endpointname  \n In Body, raw, provide example array.
+GET data from http:// localhost:3000 / endpointname
+In Body, raw, provide example array.

 Task 1